Tamsin Stuart Art

 Framed acrylic on canvas panel

-But following some encouraging comments I thought I'd give it a go.
+But following some encouraging comments thought I'd give it a go.

-Not a subject matter I would naturally go for but the movement I love is present.
+Not a subject matter I would naturally go for but the movement I love is there at high speed.

 Sometimes it's good to throw caution to the wind.